Photography customers sometimes ask about post-processing. What is it and why is there a fee for it?

 Except for ad agencies and some graphics and design companies, most businesses do not have the proper software, the calibrated computer monitors, or the expertise, to properly edit pictures.

-Post-processed pictures are like good quality prints that you’d be proud to hang on a wall.
+Post-processed pictures are like good quality prints that meet professional standards.

 Retouched photos are refined pictures that exceed your expectations.